This notebook analyzes MyBinder launch data from the automated releases at the following URL:

 color="origin",

-title="MyBinder Launches Over Time by Source (Weekly - Stacked)",
+title="MyBinder Launches Over Time by Source (Last 15 Months)",

 labels={"week": "Date", "launches": "Number of Launches", "origin": "Source"}